-Fraser Lake's Community Forest is an important sustainability initiative that employs approximately 70 people in environmentally and socially responsible roles and involves habitat restoration, sustainable harvesting and integrated manufacturing.
+Fraser Lake's Community Forest is an important sustainability initiative that employs approximately 70 people in environmentally and socially responsible roles and involves habitat restoration, sustainable harvesting and integrated manufacturing.30

 Communities also noted the economic and environmental benefits of fostering greater local food security.
 Food hubs or centres for storing, distributing and growing food like community gardens and greenhouses can support local businesses, farmers, restaurants and cafes.
 Support for more small-scale agriculture, rather than large, multinational agriculture operations, could support local farmers and use land responsibly.
-Furthermore, harvesting "non-timber forest products" such as pine mushrooms, berries and medicinal plants could serve as an economic opportunity for communities.
+Furthermore, harvesting "non-timber forest products" such as pine mushrooms, berries and medicinal plants could serve as an economic opportunity for communities.31 natural choice for communities, particularly those undergoing transition and change.
+Nearly three-quarters of northern leaders identified tourism as a top priority growth area.